srividya-kuntla/Face-liveness-detection-using-CNN/README.md

 Key Features

-Multiple datasets: The CNNs are trained on different datasets, allowing for a comparison of model performance across domains.

 Keras/TensorFlow implementation: Both models are implemented using Keras and TensorFlow for easy customization and scalability.

 Visualization and Evaluation: The notebooks include model accuracy, loss visualizations, and evaluations such as confusion matrices, and accuracy scores to assess model performance.

-The CNN models achieve reasonable accuracy on both datasets, showcasing the potential of CNNs for different image classification tasks.
-The Kaggle model focuses on general image classification, while the NUAA model is trained on a more specialized task, like face liveness detection.
+The CNN models achieve reasonable accuracy on dataset, showcasing the potential of CNNs for different image classification tasks.
+The NUAA model is trained on a more specialized task, like face liveness detection.